List of stations in London fare zone 5

 Fare zone 5 is an outer zone of Transport for London's zonal fare system used for calculating the price of tickets for travel on the London Underground, London Overground, Docklands Light Railway and, since 2007, on National Rail services.
-The zone was created in May 1983 and in January 1991 part of it was split off to create Travelcard Zone 6.
+The zone was created in May 1983 and in January 1991 part of it was split off to create zone 6.
 It extends from approximately 9.75 to 12.75 mi from Piccadilly Circus.

 List of stations

 The following stations are within zone 5: